ayushigeorge/100-days-of-dsa-orless/questions.md

 # Day 46
 Given a singly linked list of size N of integers.
 The task is to check if the given linked list is palindrome or not.
+# Day 47
+Given an m x n integer matrix matrix, if an element is 0, set its entire row and column to 0's.

+You must do it in place.